A Calm Place For Emotional Healing

 And perhaps most importantly:

-You begin to experience yourself not as someone who is too much, not enough, or hard to know —
+You begin to experience yourself not as someone who is

-But as someone who was never fully seen.
+…but as someone who was never fully seen.

 Until now.